doraemoncito/doraemoncito.github.io/README.md

 # José's source code repositories

+## Boltzmann Fluid Simulations for HPC

+This project contains a number of implementations in C/C++ of a Boltzmann fluid simulation optimised for different environments / platforms in addition to the original serial implementation of the d2q9-bgk lattice Boltzmann scheme.

+The source code is availble for download from [this GitHub repository](https://github.com/doraemoncito/boltzmann).

 ## Naïve Bayes Classifier

 A Java implementation of a multi-class Naïve Bayesian classifier for the classification of newsgroup messages.
 This implementation can be used to detect spam by restricting it to two classes.
 A description of the algorithm can be found in the [Machine Learning book](http://www.cs.cmu.edu/afs/cs.cmu.edu/user/mitchell/ftp/mlbook.html) by [Tom Mitchell](http://www.cs.cmu.edu/~tom/) (Published by McGraw-Hill.
 ISBN: 0071154671).